tkshill/Quarto/README.md

 ```
 8. Navigate to the localhost port indicated by the server.
 (Default should be localhost:8000)

 A more in-depth guide can be found in the [CONTRIBUTING](https://github.com/tkshill/Quarto/blob/main/CONTRIBUTING.md)

+# Code of Conduct

+This is an inclusive space for education, learning and healthy communication.
+We ask that before you engage with the repository, please check out the [Code of Conduct](https://github.com/tkshill/Quarto/blob/main/CODE_OF_CONDUCT.md).
+This repo will serve as a learning experience not only in functional programming and UI design, but also in good community interactions.
+As much as possible, all contributors should feel safe, respected, and appreciated for their efforts.

 # Tech Stack (proposed)